 Before diving into any electrical repair project, you’ll want to have the right tools.
 Fortunately, you’ll need very few-a basic multimeter, a good set of wire-cutters, a quality crimper, and wire stripper for removing the wire insulation for fitting terminals.
 Two-time circumnavigator Evans Starzinger opened up his toolbox for us back in 2007, revealing just how few tools are required to fix most wiring problems on a boat.
 Unless you go whole hog on top-of-the-line gear and want a fancy Fluke multimeter, you should be able to put together a kit for about $100-$150.

-A $40 Radio Shack multimeter like the one that performed well in our digital multimeter test will suffice for most DC projects.
+If a Fluke is too pricey, a $40 multimeter like the one that performed well in our digital multimeter test will suffice for most DC projects.
 When choosing a crimper, avoid the cheap combination crimper-cutters available in automotive stores.
 For new installations, or workshop projects that allow plenty of elbow room, look for double-action, double-crimp ratchet crimpers with replaceable, hardened dies for crimping.
 These meet the industry standard, are relatively inexpensive, and have proven very reliable so long as they are matched with the right sleeves.
 The drawback to a ratchet crimper is their unwieldiness in tight quarters.
 For tight spots, the relatively inexpensive Klein 1005, which doubles as a wire-cutter, was a favorite among pros surveyed in our comparison of wire crimpers and strippers.

 Ancor, maker of testers favorite budget-priced tool for stripping insulation makes a popular (but not inexpensive) double-action crimper designed for insulated terminal fittings; this makes it much easier to apply the correct amount of compression to insulated terminals.
 One reader recommended a more reasonably priced crimpers (#22-770) from MCM Electronics, (now Newark element14) which look very similar to those from Ancor.
 As for wire-cutters, a good set of 8-inch, heavy-duty cutting pliers or lineman’s pliers from Klein tools or something similar offer better leverage and a sharper edge than a cheap set of needle-nose pliers with a cutter.